drstearns/tutorials/src/goweb/index.md

 mux.HandleFunc("/hello", HelloHandler)
 ```

 The term **mux** is short for "multiplexer," meaning that it can handle requests for multiple resource paths while routing the request to the appropriate handler function.
 This mux is passed to the `http.ListenAndServe()` function as the second parameter, so all requests are passed to this mux.
-The mux then determines which function to call based on requested resource path.
+The mux then determines which function to call based on the requested resource path.

 The `.HandleFunc()` method adds a new resource path and associated handler function to the mux.
 When the mux receives a request for the resource path `/hello`, it will call our `HelloHandler()` function to handle the request.